Stephanie offers her readers tips on how to print their own wedding program fans, saving them time and money in the process.

-Creating your own wedding program fans can save hundreds of dollars on your wedding day!
+Creating your own fans from your wedding programs can save hundreds of dollars!

-Be sure you have allocated enough time before your event for printing, cutting and assembly.
-If you have not done this before or have not enlisted friends and/or family it may take longer—especially if you are making a couple hundred wedding programs.
+Be sure you have allocated enough time before your event for printing, cutting, and assembly.
+If you have not done this before or have not enlisted friends and/or family, it may take longer—especially if you are making a couple hundred.

-We do not recommend beginning this project just days before your wedding - give yourself adequate time for any unforeseen circumstances such as printer mishaps or delays in obtaining the items you need (if you need to order online this is especially important to consider)
+We do not recommend beginning this project just days before your wedding.
+Give yourself adequate time for unforeseen circumstances such as printer mishaps or shipping delays (if you order supplies online).

 - Paper Trimmer/Cutter

-After you have created your own wedding program either in Adobe Photoshop, Microsoft Word, or chosen to purchase a printable wedding program or digital template that you've edited the wording for yourself, you will want to print these on standard card stock - I will be using templates provided as 8.5" x 11" for reference.
+After you have created your own wedding program in Adobe Photoshop or Microsoft Word, chosen to purchase a printable wedding program or use a digital template that you've edited yourself, you will want to print your programs on standard cardstock—I will be using templates provided as 8.5" x 11" for reference.

-Ensure that the paper weight is not too heavy if you are printing at home; most printers can handle 80-100lb cover weight.
-Staples, Kinkos, Office Max also offer great printing options and quality prices.
+Ensure that the paper weight is not too heavy if you are printing at home; most printers can handle 80-pound to 100-pound cover weight.
+Staples, Kinkos, and Office Max also offer great printing options and quality prices.

 Printing a sample or having them printed at a local print shop is very much recommended if you would like to use this kind of finish!